ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of showers and thunderstorms between 7am and 8am.
-Sunny, with a high near 91.
-South southwest wind 7 to 18
-         mph, with gusts as high as 29 mph.
-Chance of precipitation is 20%.<br></div>
+         <h3>Today</h3>Sunny, with a high near 91.
+South southwest wind 14 to 17 mph, with gusts as high as 30 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms between 8pm and 11pm, then showers and thunderstorms between 11pm and 4am.
-Mostly cloudy,
+Partly cloudy,
          with a low around 69.
-West southwest wind 6 to 17 mph, with gusts as high as 28 mph.
-Chance of precipitation is 90%.<br></div>
+West wind 7 to 17 mph, with gusts as high as 29 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>Sunny, with a high near 84.
-North northwest wind around 5 mph.<br></div>
+North northwest wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">